NewVicky/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things
+- A good conversation
+- Busyness, just not too busy
+- Learning new things
+- Friends